jmstipanowich/Movie-Data-Repo/README.md

 ### Business Problem

-Microsoft sees all the big companies creating original video content, and they want to get in on the fun.
+Microsoft sees all the big companies creating original video content and they want to get in on the fun.
 They have decided to create a new movie studio, but the problem is they don’t know anything about creating movies.
 They have hired me to help them better understand the movie industry.
-I am charged with exploring three questiosns about what type of films are currently doing the best at the box office.
+I am charged with exploring three questions about what type of films are currently doing the best at the box office.
 I must translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.

 ### The Data